 How Do TPAs Make Money?

 Typically by charging per-member-per-month (PMPM) administrative fees or per-transaction fees for their services.
 Revenue is tied to the volume of plans and members they administer—not to insurance premiums or claims outcomes.
-This is an important distinction: because a revenue comes from administration, not from denying or minimizing claims, its financial incentives are aligned with providing quality service rather than managing risk.
+This is an important distinction: because the revenue comes from administration, not from denying or minimizing claims, its financial incentives are aligned with providing quality service rather than managing risk.

 Administrative fees cover the cost of the technology platform, compliance infrastructure, member services team, agent support, and operational overhead.
 Fees are broken down clearly in billing statements so carriers, agents, and plan sponsors know exactly what they’re paying for.